ZoneUm

 So, what else has been happening in the world of ZoneUm?
 Rianna has been busy creating videos and coming up with ideas to present the videos in more engaging and exciting ways, she is infact meeting up with a year 7 focus group (right now) to discuss different things they went through during the build up and transition from primary to secondary school.
 Rachel & I have had numerous meetings over the last few weeks, where we have decided on our structure, our key partnerships and our target pilot cluster of schools to soft launch ZoneUm out to.
 We also had a great meeting with Our Very own wonderful Mayor of Stratford Upon Avon to discuss what we are planning with ZoneUm and how local businesses have been getting behind the ZoneUm brand to bring it to life, it really is an incredible journey and we are very proud to be working with so many brilliant, enthusiastic, passionate and talented people!
 Have a great week and i will catch up with you again soon. (and thanks for your votes and support ;o))

-By Natasha Juniper 28 May, 2016
+By Natasha Juniper May 28, 2016

 Has it only been a week??
 WOW, it feels like 3!